HPS masthead

 Medical health physicists find a variety of professional challenges as more applications in medicine develop each year.
 Radiology, nuclear medicine, and radiation therapy departments are found in almost every modern hospital today.
 Each of these departments utilizes radiation sources, and medical health physicists are employed to assure their safe use.

 A medical health physicist often serves as the designated radiation safety officer (RSO) for a medical facility.
 The RSO is responsible for performing radiation safety surveys of all radiation sources used within the facility; monitoring radiation exposure of workers, patients, and visitors to the facility; establishing and monitoring radiation safety procedures; and assuring the medical facility is in compliance with state and federal radiation safety regulations.
-Occasionally, the medical health physicist evaluates and makes recommendations regarding the potential hazards of nonionizing radiation such as microwaves and laser beams.
+The medical health physicist may evaluate and make recommendations regarding the potential hazards of nonionizing radiation such as microwaves and laser beams.

 Health Physicists in Regulatory Enforcement and Occupational Safety